-(4) CUSIP® is a registered trademark of the American Bankers Association.
-CUSIP data herein is provided by CUSIP Global Services, managed by Standard & Poor's Financial Services LLC on behalf of the American Bankers Association.
+(3) CUSIP® is a registered trademark of the American Bankers Association, CUSIP data herein is provided by CUSIP Global Services, managed by S&P Global Market Intelligence on behalf of the American Bankers Association.
 This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP services.
-None of the State, the Board, the Financial Advisor (as defined below), or the Underwriters are responsible for the selection or correctness of the CUSIP numbers set forth herein.
+None of the State, the Board, the Financial Advisor (as defined herein), or the Underwriters are responsible for the selection or correctness of the CUSIP numbers set forth herein."